 Operating segments are revenue-producing components of the enterprise for which separate financial information is produced internally for the Company's management.
-For all periods presented the Company operated as a single segment, principally in domestic markets providing Internet advertiser transaction services to enterprises.
+For all periods presented the Company operated as a single segment, principally in domestic markets providing digital advertiser transaction services to enterprises.

 Revenues from advertisers by geographical areas are tracked on the basis of the location of the advertiser.
-The vast majority of the Company's revenue and accounts receivable are derived from domestic sales to advertisers engaged in various activities involving the Internet.
+The vast majority of the Company's revenue and accounts receivable are derived from domestic sales to advertisers engaged in various mobile, online and other digital activities.